Eamanmiled/XO-s-first-project/README.md

 # XO-s-first-project

 ## Description
-Play the all time classic game of XO's against the computer or against a friend
+Play the all time classic game of XO's against the computer or against a friend.

 ## Features
 - **vs AI**: Lonely?
 Dont worry play against your computer.